 Gain has a manual and an automatic mode.
-You toggle between automatic and manual mode in the slide bar.
+You toggle between automatic and manual mode in the slide bar, or by pressing and holding the rotary knob.

 Sea clutter

 Filters the effect of random echo returns from waves or rough water near the vessel.